 Camp Take Charge

-Fun, Supportive, and Empowering Environments for Youngsters with Diabetes
+Fun, Supportive, and Empowering Environments for Children & Teens with Diabetes

-Camp Take Charge (of Diabetes) offers young people with diabetes (ages 9-18) six days and five nights of summer fun, education, and social connections.
-Camp Take Charge was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Health System.
+Camp Take Charge (of Diabetes) offers young people with diabetes (ages 7-17) six days and five nights of summer fun, education, and social connections.
+Camp Take Charge was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National.

 In addition to fun, the goal of Camp Take Charge is to reduce the social isolation that is often associated with this condition and increase knowledge and understanding of diabetes.
 The camp provides opportunities for youngsters to work with professional staff and become better self-advocates and self-managers of their condition.
-Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses, diabetes educators, pump specialists and other healthcare professionals who are experts in the field.
-Dr. Otilia Neacsu, pediatric endocrinologist at PSV in Northern VA, serves as the onsite physician for Camp Take Charge.
-She is assisted by Dr. Elizabeth Shashaty of Children’s National Medical Center.
+Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses, diabetes educators, pump specialists, and other healthcare professionals who are experts in the field.
+Dr. Brynn Marks, Endocrinologist at Children's National in Washington DC, serves as the onsite physician for Camp Take Charge.

 Please contact Brainy Camps at firstname.lastname@example.org for more information.

 New Venture Fund, Camp Angels, and private donors